esphome/esphome-docs/components/sensor/xiaomi_ble.rst

         window: 5s # try with 300ms if you don't have LAN module
         active: false

-Avoid placing the ESP node in racks, close to routers/switches or other network equipment as EMI interference will degrade bluetooth signal reception.
+Avoid placing the ESP node in racks, close to routers/switches or other network equipment as EMI interference will degrade Bluetooth signal reception.
 For best results put as far away as possible, at least 3 meters distance from any other such equipment.

 Security considerations